 The ambulance fee schedule has two components: a base payment and a mileage payment, which are summed to arrive at the total Medicare payment for each ambulance transport.
-The base payment consists of the product of three distinct pieces: the relative value unit (RVU), which determines the relative intensity or service level of the ambulance transport; a conversion factor (CF), which is used to convert the RVU into a payment expressed in monetary terms; and a geographic adjustment factor to account for the geographic differences in the cost of providing ambulance services.
+The base payment consists of the product of three distinct pieces: the relative value unit (RVU), which refers to the relative intensity or service level of the ambulance transport; a conversion factor, which is used to convert the RVU into a payment expressed in monetary terms; and a geographic adjustment factor to account for the geographic differences in the cost of providing ambulance services.
 The payment for the mileage component of the ambulance fee schedule reflects the costs attributable to the use of the ambulance vehicle (for example, maintenance, fuel, and depreciation), and is the product of miles traveled with the patient and a mileage rate determined by CMS (Figure 1).

 Base payment The ambulance fee schedule contains seven distinct levels of ground transport ambulance service, and each of these is assigned a different RVU representing the varying levels of service intensity required to serve the patient (Table 1).
 Service intensity varies based on whether the transport is emergency or nonemergency and the level of clinical staff required (basic life support (BLS) staff or advanced life support (ALS) staff).
 RVUs for six categories of ground ambulance transport are set relative to the value of the lowest intensity service, BLS nonemergency ground ambulance transport, which is assigned an RVU of 1.00.
 Two additional service levels are specific to air ambulance transports.
-The RVU for both of the air ambulance transport levels is set at 1.00, but much higher CFs account for the higher costs associated with air transports.
+The RVU for both of the air ambulance transport levels is set at 1.00, but much higher conversion factors account for the higher costs associated with air transports.

-The conversion factor used for the ambulance fee schedule is a dollar amount that converts the RVU of a given ambulance case into a payment.
-For 2021, the CF for all ground ambulance transports is \$232.44; for air transport, the fixed-wing CF is \$3,154.21 and the rotary-wing CF is \$3,667.24.
+The conversion factors (CFs) used in the ambulance fee schedule are specific dollar amounts that are multiplied by RVUs to produce a base payment amount.
+For 2022, the CF for all ground ambulance transports is \$244.29; for air transport, the fixed-wing CF is \$3,315.07 and the rotary-wing CF is \$3,854.27.

-The non-facility practice expense component of the geographic practice cost index (GPCI) is the geographic adjustment factor that is used to address regional differences in the cost of furnishing ambulance services within the national ambulance fee schedule.
+The non-facility practice expense component of the geographic practice cost index (GPCI) is the geographic adjustment factor that is used to address regional differences in the cost of furnishing ambulance services.
 The ZIP code in which the Medicare beneficiary was picked up by the ambulance, referred to as the point-of-pickup ZIP code, establishes which GPCI is applied to generate the base payment.
 The GPCI applies to 70 percent of the base payment for ground ambulance transports and to 50 percent of the base payment for air ambulance transports.

 Mileage payment The payment for the mileage component of the ambulance fee schedule reflects the costs attributable to the use of the ambulance vehicle (e.g., fuel, maintenance, and depreciation) and is the product of two parts: raw mileage multiplied by a mileage rate determined by CMS.
 The term 'mileage' refers to the miles an ambulance travels with the beneficiary from the point-of-pickup to the location of the nearest appropriate facility.
 The mileage rate is a standardized amount established by CMS and differs for ground and the two modes of air ambulance transport.
-In calendar year 2021 the ground ambulance mileage rate was \$7.48 per statute mile, the fixed wing air mileage rate was \$8.95, and the rotary wing air mileage rate was \$23.88.
+In calendar year 2022 the ground ambulance mileage rate was \$7.86 per statute mile, the fixed wing air mileage rate was \$9.41, and the rotary wing air mileage rate was \$25.10.